 Miami Beach has some of the very best weather in the entire state of Florida.
 While it does get hit by hurricanes, the weather is warm pretty much all year round, which makes it totally worth the inconvenience of hurricanes.

-Miami Beach is also very diverse, which is great for food, tourism, and enriching the life that you get to live.
-In short, Miami Beach is just a cool place to be, whether you’re a young adult just going out into the world, or an older adult looking to retire.
+Miami Beach is also very diverse, which is great for food and tourism and enriching the life that you get to live.
+In short, Miami Beach is just a cool place to be, whether you’re a young adult just going out into the world or an older adult looking to retire.

 Should I live in the city or the suburbs?